jmblanco22/StudySparkv1/README.md

 StudySpark started as a prototype in my User Experience Design, Prototyping, and Evaluation class.

 Over the last few months my team and I worked on the idea and UI design of an app called StudySpark.
 It started after we interviewed some of our fellow peers about their study habits.
-One thing stood out: most students know they should study, they *want* to do it, but when they actually sit down — it just doesn't click.
+One thing stood out: most students know they should study, they *want* to do it, but when they actually sit down and it just doesn't click.
 Learning often feels passive, repetitive, and honestly kind of draining.

 So we set out to understand why students struggle to engage with learning outside of class, and to build a tool that would increase engagement and retention.